BYUCS260/firebase/README.md

 This tutorial is intended to give you some basic information about how to use firebase authentication and the firestore database.
 ## Introduction
 Firebase is a backend-as-a-service (BaaS) offering by Google that features databases, an ML kit, cloud functions, authentication, hosting, cloud storage, and more.
 Firebase abstracts the complexity of building a robust and scalable backend system, enabling developers to focus on building the client side of applications.
+## Video
+You can follow this [video](https://youtu.be/zL0dKETbCNE) to build a React application that will use firebase for authentication and database operations.
+So, all you will have to do is host your front end on your Cloud9 server (But firebase will also host your front end if you want it to).

 ## Firebase Setup

 * Visit the Firebase console and sign in with your Google account